A super detailed Cape Town budget travel guide. Including where to stay, what to eat, what to do, and more!

 I even managed to fit in wine tastings and a safari into my stay, so Cape Town was pretty much a dream for me.

-From the super helpful locals to the fun activities, to the hilarious sight of baboons running across the road, Cape Town really exceeded my expectations.
+From the super helpful locals to the fun activities, to the hilarious sight of baboons running across the road, Cape Town South Africa really exceeded my expectations.

 Cape Town Budget Travel Guide